tabris2015/SensorYourSwarm/README.md

 <h4>Sensing a hazardous location with a swarm of random walkers</h4>

 <p>"Sensor Your Swarm" provides humans a way to navigate in dangerous environments such as airplanes accidents, shipwrenks and outer space exploring situations.
 As a bio-inspired robotic system, this project hands in a prototype which mimics the random movement of flies swarms and applies it to measure risky gases and deathly temperatures in hazardous locations.
-This multiple measurements allows us to graph on a web-page a safe path through the field dodging obstacles.
-Furthermore, in this project a main robot acts as a guide dog which could lead a person along the safe path while it is gathering all the information sent by each measurement terminal (mini-robot).</p>
+This multiple measurements enables the system to graph on a web-page a safe path and allows the user to follow a that path through the field dodging perilous obstacles.
+Furthermore, in this project a main robot acts as a guide dog which could lead a person along the before mentioned path while it is gathering all the information sent by each measurement terminal (mini-robot).</p>

 <h4>System's architecture</h4>